Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Introduction

-In this paper, we present a general framework to combine the CTWA approach and the sampling technique in the SU($N$) dTWA.
-We call our strategy the cluster discrete TWA (C-dTWA).
-Our formulation is constructed in terms of {\it dynamical cluster phase-point operators}, which are defined for an arbitrary set of clusters.
-An advantage of this is that one can realize scalable numerical samplings for fluctuating cluster variables with positive definite probabilities.
-The scalability is due to the fact that the total number of initial fluctuations is independent of the size of clusters, but only depends on the total system size.
-Therefore, the numerical sampling is easy to scale regardless of the particular choice of clustering.
-We specifically apply the C-dTWA to the correlation propagation dynamics in a two-dimensional Bose-Hubbard system~\cite{takasu2020energy,nagao20213,kaneko2022tensor} and demonstrate that the method successfully improves the accuracy of the previous SU(3) dTWA.
-In addition, we evaluate the performance of C-dTWA in comparison with experimental results in Ref.~\cite{takasu2020energy} and the corresponding tensor-network results, the latter being based on the infinitesimal projected entangled pair states (PEPS) method~\cite{kaneko2022tensor}.
+In this paper, we present a general framework that combines the CTWA approach and the sampling technique of the SU($N$) dTWA.
+We refer to this approach as the cluster discrete TWA (C-dTWA).
+Our formulation is based on {\it dynamical cluster phase-point operators}, defined for an arbitrary set of clusters.
+One advantage of this approach is that it enables efficient numerical sampling for fluctuating cluster variables with positive definite probabilities.
+This efficiency arises from the fact that the total number of initial fluctuations depends only on the total system size and is independent of the cluster size.
+Consequently, the numerical sampling is easily scalable, regardless of the specific clustering choice.
+We specifically apply the C-dTWA to the correlation propagation dynamics in a two-dimensional Bose-Hubbard system~\cite{takasu2020energy,nagao20213,kaneko2022tensor} and demonstrate that this method significantly improves the accuracy of the previous SU(3) dTWA.
+In addition, we assess the performance of the C-dTWA in comparison with the Gaussian CTWA, experimental results from Ref.~\cite{takasu2020energy}, and corresponding tensor-network results based on the infinite projected entangled pair states (iPEPS) method~\cite{kaneko2022tensor}.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec: formulation}, we formulate the C-dTWA for a generic system comprised of SU($N$) spins.
-In Sec.~\ref{sec: correlation}, we present an application of the method to a strongly interacting Bose-Hubbard system and demonstrate the performance of C-dTWA in comparison with the experiment and other numerical methods.
-In Sec.~\ref{sec: conclusions}, we conclude the paper with the future perspective.
-In Appendix~\ref{app: ising}, additional results are provided to compare the C-dTWA and Gaussian CTWA methods.
+In Sec.~\ref{sec: correlation}, we apply this method to a strongly interacting Bose-Hubbard system and demonstrate the performance of C-dTWA in comparison with experiments and other numerical methods.
+In Sec.~\ref{sec: conclusions}, we conclude the paper with future perspectives.
+In Appendix~\ref{app: ising}, we provide additional results comparing the C-dTWA and Gaussian CTWA methods.
+In Appendix~\ref{app: manual}, we supplement details of the C-dTWA and Gaussian CTWA formulations for a state-restricted Bose-Hubbard model.